On This Day (Meaning Yesterday)

 He was of the same vintage as John Dillinger, Machine Gun Kelly and Babyface Nelson, other people whom I’ve only just heard of as being actual people in a historical context, if you want to bother looking them up.

 Suddenly alot of rap references seem to make more sense.
-Thanks to survivalblog for the tip.

 Next